awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.Security.md

 For more information about Amazon RDS security, see [Security in Amazon RDS](UsingWithRDS.md)\.
 For more information about IAM, see [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/Welcome.html)\.
 For information on IAM best practices, see [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.

+AWS Security Hub uses security controls to evaluate resource configurations and security standards to help you comply with various compliance frameworks\.
+For more information about using Security Hub to evaluate RDS resources, see [Amazon Relational Database Service controls](https://docs.aws.amazon.com/securityhub/latest/userguide/rds-controls.html) in the AWS Security Hub User Guide\.

+You can monitor your usage of RDS as it relates to security best practices by using Security Hub\.
+For more information, see [What is AWS Security Hub?](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html)\.

 Use the AWS Management Console, the AWS CLI, or the RDS API to change the password for your master user\.
 If you use another tool, such as a SQL client, to change the master user password, it might result in privileges being revoked for the user unintentionally\.